MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

            1. The following table provides guidance on how to fill out OIDC provider registration form

-              Field | Description | Recommended Value
+              Field | Description | Recommended value
               --- | --- | ---
               Name | A unique name that identifies the OAuth OIDC entity. | Microsoft Entra ID Client ID | The client ID of the application registered in the third-party OAuth OIDC server.
-The instance uses the client ID when requesting an access token. | Application (Client) ID from step 3.a
+The instance uses the client ID when requesting an access token. | Application (client) ID from step 3.a
-              Client Secret | The client secret of the application registered in the third-party OAuth OIDC server. | Client Secret from step 3.b
+              Client secret | The client secret of the application registered in the third-party OAuth OIDC server. | Client secret from step 3.b

               All other values can be default.